8bitbuddhist/PixelMaestro/docs/maestro.md

 7. [Creating a Show](#creating-a-show)

 ## Creating a Maestro
-Declare a Maestro by passing in the Sections that it will be controlling.
+Create a Maestro by passing in the Sections that it will be controlling.
 The following code creates two Sections, one with a 10x20 grid of Pixels and another with a 20x30 grid.
 ```c++
 int num_sections = 2;
 Section sections[] = {